 Snapchat users are young, female, and well distributed throughout Europe, North America, Asia, and the Middle East.
 While Snapchat use among adults up to age 55 is growing fast, Baby Boomers are still a tiny fraction of the Snapchat user base.

 As Snapchat demographics start to shift, it will be interesting to see if the young people who currently love Snapchat as the social network their parents haven’t discovered yet continue their love affair with the app.
-For now, they’re highly engaged, posting like crazy, and willing to interact with brand content that speaks to them.
+For now, they’re highly engaged, posting a lot, and willing to interact with brand content that speaks to them.

 Now that you understand who’s using Snapchat, you can start using Snapchat for business, develop a Snapchat strategy to target your brand’s key demographic, discover some Snapchat hacks to make your Snaps stand out from the crowd, and learn how to craft the perfect Snapchat Story.